argoproj/argo-rollouts/docs/features/canary/plugins.md

 ## Installing

-There are two methods of installing and using an argo rollouts plugin.
+There are two methods of installing and using an Argo Rollouts plugin.
 The first method is to mount up the plugin executable into the rollouts controller container.
 The second method is to use a HTTP(S) server to host the plugin executable.

 ### Mounting the plugin executable into the rollouts controller container